-His field of research and expertise is in higher education administration, financial simulation analysis, marketing and international trade.
-He has published over 100 journal articles and conference proceedings, and had supervised 32 master’s theses and dissertations.
+His field of research and expertise is in higher education administration, financial simulation analysis, marketing, and international trade.
+He has published more than 100 journal articles and conference proceedings, and supervised 32 master’s theses and dissertations.
 He earned his B.A. in Economics from Ateneo de Davao University in the Philippines, M.S. in Agricultural Economics from West Virginia University, and Ph.D. in Agricultural Economics from Penn State University.
 He was a recipient of the Outstanding Teaching Award from the University of Delaware’s College of Agricultural Sciences and the Outstanding Alumni Award from Penn State University’s College of Agricultural Sciences.
 He has been recognized with the 2017 Penn State Graduate School Alumni Society Lifetime Achievement Award and he was the speaker for the summer 2017 Penn State graduate commencement.

 He is married to Clavel Albay Gempesaw, who earned her M.A. and Ph.D. in Urban Affairs and Public Policy from the University of Delaware, and they are the proud parents of two sons: Daniel, who is married to Karen, and David, who is married to Nicole.